saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 ### Deploy Client Configuration

-Coresnap requires a copy of the coroner client configuration file (coroner.cf), which should be provided to you by a Backtrace representative.
+Coresnap requires a copy of the coroner client configuration file (coroner.cf) provided to you by a Backtrace representative.
 Place a copy of this file in `/usr/local/etc/coroner.cf`.

-Note that this file will need to be updated for each new project token (see [Create Additional Projects](#create-additional-projects))
+This file needs to be updated for each new project token (see [Create Additional Projects](#create-additional-projects))

 ### Prepare Coresnap.conf